The New Minimal Supersymmetric GUT : Spectra, RG analysis and fitting formulae: Effective fermion yukawas and Weinberg Operator coefficients from the NMSGUT

-From Appendix C one can check that for real superpotential parameters and real values of $x$ the $\alpha_i,\bar\alpha_i , i=1...5$ are real while $\alpha_6,\bar\alpha_6 $ are pure imaginary.
-Then it immediately follows that except the trivial ${\bf\oot}$ phase convention dependent phase values $\zeta_u=\zeta_d=-{\frac{\pi}{2}}$ (essentially from the factor of $i$ that accompanies $f_{AB}$ within the parameter $\hat f_{AB}$) all other phases are zero and there is no CKM CP violation.
-Clearly the only way to get non trivial phases in the CKM matrix while retaining real superpotential parameters is for $x$ to be complex.
+From Appendix \textbf{C} one can check that for real superpotential parameters and real values of $x$ the $\alpha_i,\bar\alpha_i , i=1...5$ are real while $\alpha_6,\bar\alpha_6 $ are pure imaginary.
+Then it immediately follows that except the trivial ${\bf\oot}$ phase convention dependent values $\zeta_u=\zeta_d=-{\frac{\pi}{2}}$ (essentially from the factor of $i$ that accompanies $f_{AB}$ within the parameter $\hat f_{AB}$ in eqn(\ref{120mdir})) all other phases are zero and there is no CKM CP violation.
+The only way to get non trivial phases in the CKM matrix while keeping real superpotential parameters is for $x$ to be complex.

-The generic fits ${\bf{10-120-\oot}}$ fits to the fermion data are to be carried out using eqns.(\ref{120mdir}) and the Type I seesaw masses \cite{nums,msgreb,grimus2}.
-They thus yield information only on the ratios